Deep JWST spectroscopy of galaxies in a candidate ionized bubble at $z = 8.7$: probing reionization at pMpc scales with Ly$\alpha$ emission: Sample Properties

 Finally, ID 89540 is a similarly bright galaxy as 70289 with $m_\text{F150W} = 26.1$, also previously observed by RUBIES (ID 48045).
 At its redshift of $z = 8.716$, 89540 lies 1.4\,pMpc away from EGSY8p7 and has an absolute UV magnitude of $\Muv = -21.2$.
 The faintest of the sample in the rest-optical, we detect \ion{[O}{iii]} and weak \ion{H}{$\beta$}.
-We do not detect any rest-UV lines in this object and place a $3\sigma$ upper limit on the EW of \Lya, $\EW_{0, \Lya} < 29$\,\AA.
-Like 70289, we observe relatively weak \ion{[O}{iii]}+\ion{H}{$\beta$} ($\EW_{\ion{[O}{iii]}+\ion{H}{$\beta$}} = 407_{-63}^{+67}$\,\AA), but with a moderate to high ionizing photon production efficiency ($\xi_\text{ion} = 10^{25.7}$\,Hz\,erg$^{-1}$) and a young luminosity-weighted age of $\sim 2.3$\,Myr, as inferred from our SED models.
+We do not detect any rest-UV lines in this object and place a $3\sigma$ upper limit on the EW of \Lya, $\EW_{0, \Lya} < 29$\,\AA, though we again note that due to this object being fainter in the rest-UV than the two objects with \Lya{} detections, this upper limit is fully consistent with the lower-EW \Lya{} observed in EGSY8p7 and CEERS-1025.
+Like 70289, we observe relatively weak \ion{[O}{iii]} and \ion{H}{$\beta$} ($\EW_{\ion{[O}{iii]}} = {523}_{-80}^{+52}$\,\AA{} and $\EW_{\ion{H}{$\beta$}} = 67_{-37}^{+33}$\,\AA) with an ionizing photon production efficiency of $\xi_\text{ion} = 10^{25.5}$\,Hz\,erg$^{-1}$ and a moderately young mass-weighted age of $\sim 35$\,Myr, as inferred from our SED models.

 Overall, the four $z = 8.7$ objects that we have observed show a variety of properties that may facilitate the growth of a large ionized bubble within the first $\sim 550$ million years after the Big Bang, including \Lya{} emission and signatures of hard ionizing radiation fields (and/or AGN) that may be effective at creating a large ionizing bubble at early times.
 However, the two LAEs also have indications that they may have strong intrinsic \Lya{} emission, decreasing the need for a large ionized bubble to facilitate the transmission of \Lya{} through the IGM.
 The properties of these objects do not necessarily imply or require an ionized bubble at early times, but it may nevertheless be possible for a large population of galaxies in this volume to carve out a large ionized region if, for example, they are undergoing rapid bursts of intense star formation and ionizing photon production.
 Thus, for the remainder of this paper, we investigate the empirical constraints on the presence or lack of a large ionized bubble that are enabled by our observations.